Chocolate Charlotte Meringue Cake

 - Melt the chocolate and butter together over a double or in a microwave and set aside.

-- Whip up the heavy cream and set aside, then clean the bowl.
+- Whip up the heavy cream in a stand mixer and set aside the whipped cream.
+Then clean the bowl.

 - Place the whites in the clean stand mixer bowl and beat to soft peak stage.